BearyNatural/ObsidianVault/Linux/My practice steps/My answers.md

 			6. systemctl restart apache2
 			7. systemctl status apache2
 			8. netstat -lnp | grep apache2
 	19. D5:As a Linux System administrator you will often make changes to Virtual Machines running in your environment.
-NOTE you will need to install libvirt libvirt-bin qemu qemu-kvm virt-install virt-manager wget and create the webservers first with but the exam seems to test your ability to modify runnig webservers.  see q4 for further instructions.
+NOTE you will need to install libvirt libvirt-bin qemu qemu-kvm virt-install virt-manager wget and create the webservers first with but the exam seems to test your ability to modify runnig webservers.  see unable to replicate this yet so write the commands as if they were set up if you are getting 'error: failed to get domain 'webserver'' then you have the correct command.
 		1. Start webserver
 		2. Stop webserver2
 		3. Ensure that webserver automatically starts when the server restarts